single-spa/single-spa.js.org/website/versioned_docs/version-5.x/api.md

 - Unregistering an application does not delete it from the SystemJS module registry.
 - Unregistering an application does not delete its code or javascript frameworks from browser memory.
 - An alternative to unregistering applications is to perform permission checks inside of the application's activity function.
-This has a similar effect of preventing the application from ever mounting. simply `return false` from the application's activity function, which ensures that
+This has a similar effect of preventing the application from ever mounting.

 <h3>arguments</h3>